 Air transport is one of the most important modes of transport in Japan and is the primary mode of international transport for the island country.
-With 178 airports, the country was the fourth largest market for air transportation in the world in 2013 with 105 million passengers using its facilities.
 Some of the Japanese airports are among the busiest in the world.
+Here are the busiest airports in Japan according to the country's Ministry of Land, Infrastructure, Transport and Tourism.

 Narita International Airport